 21. If I do not accept the offer, what happens to my immersion process?

-you of the total work hours to be put on your monthly time-worked
+Your immersion process ends immediately.
+Fluid Attacks will remove access to all training systems and notify you of the total work hours to be put on your monthly time-worked invoice.

-Applied to Employees
+Applied to employees

 1. What are the responsibilities of my job?